 Next, you need to remove the gloves which you used to do this.
 Thereafter take a disinfectant and clean the hamster cage properly too.
 Ensure that you clean the toys, bows and all the other items which are in the cage.
 Don’t forget to throw the used bedding as well.
 I suggest using hot water and soap to clean the hamster cage too.
 If you want to clean it more, try using either bleach or vinegar.

-How do you bury a hamster in the winter?
+How to bury a hamster in winter?

 The best would be to bury them somewhere which is more like an out-of-the-way plot.
 Further, ensure that you bury at least three feet deep.
 Once you bury them for three feet, it is unlikely that they won’t be unearthed by other animals.